lowRISC/opentitan/hw/ip/aes/doc/_index.md

 For example, SubBytes implements both SubBytes and InvSubBytes.

 Besides the actual AES cipher core, the AES unit features a set of control and status registers (CSRs) accessible by the processor via TL-UL bus interface, and a counter module (used in CTR mode only).
+This counter module implements the Standard Incrementing Function according to [Recommendation for Block Cipher Modes of Operation (Appendix B.1)](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf) with a fixed parameter m = 128.
+Note that for AES, parameter b = 128 and the counter increment is big-endian.
 The initialization vector (IV) register and the register to hold the previous input data are used in CBC and CTR modes only.